VirtusaPolarisGTO/NyQL/docs/clauses.md

 ```

 ## TARGET

+Target indicates the main table which get affected from the query.
+Usually there is one.
+In case if you are having multiple tables, just use the table reference which you may think
+should come immediately after _FROM_ clause, as the target.

 Target takes one parameter and it must be a table reference.
 Usually it indicates the primary table of the query depending on the query type.

 **Note: Make sure you always have an alias for the table**